Plaisirs d’amour in tour

 28 January 2018 – Prinzregententheater, Munich

 The Münchner Rundfunkorchester and the Chor des Bayerischen Rundfunks, under the direction of Hervé Niquet, will revive Gounod’s last opera, Le Tribut de Zamora.
-This veritable epic typical of the tradition of French grand opéra sweeps the spectator off on a journey through the history of tenth-century Spain and enables the composer to enlarge his palette.
+This veritable epic typical of the tradition of French grand opéra sweeps the spectator off on a journey through the history of ninth-century Spain and enables the composer to enlarge his palette.
 This modern premiere of the work in concert will also be recorded for a world premiere release in the ‘French Opera’ series of CD-books.

 Les Chevaliers de la Table ronde: 29, 30 and 31 December at the Théâtre de Caen